 The Committees will help EAROPH to achieve its existing objectives:

-- To consolidate and promote expertise in Human Settlements in the EAROP Region.
+- To consolidate and promote expertise in Human Settlements in the EAROPH Region.

 - To provide a forum for continuous collaboration between governments, private sectors and people in addressing Human Settlements issues.